tanyatanu2/LibraryManagementSystem/README.md

 # Library Management System

-A Java console application that manages a library's book catalog, member registrations, and the borrow/return lifecycle — including overdue fine calculation, thread-safe concurrent borrowing, and persistent storage via JDBC/SQLite.
+A Java console application that manages a library's book catalog, member registrations and the borrow/return lifecycle — including overdue fine calculation, thread-safe concurrent borrowing and persistent storage via JDBC/SQLite.

-Built as the "Build Your Own Project" evaluated submission for the **Programming in Java** course, covering: Java OOP, Collections Framework, Exception Handling, File I/O, Concurrency, and JDBC.
+Built as the "Build Your Own Project" evaluated submission for the **Programming in Java** course, covering: Java OOP, Collections Framework, Exception Handling, File I/O, Concurrency and JDBC.

 ## Overview

 The system lets a librarian add books to a catalog and register members (Students or Faculty, each with different borrowing limits and fine rates).
-Members can borrow and return books; the system tracks due dates, calculates overdue fines automatically, and safely handles multiple members trying to borrow the same book at the same time.
+Members can borrow and return books; the system tracks due dates, calculates overdue fines automatically and safely handles multiple members trying to borrow the same book at the same time.

 ## Features